MacKLess/asylum_zork/README.md

 ## Setup/Installation Requirements

 _You can play this game online at: [stark-eyrie-10328.herokuapp.com](https://stark-eyrie-10328.herokuapp.com/).
-For the best experience, we recommend installing the game on your own machine via the following steps:_
+To install the game on your own machine use the following steps:_

 * Clone this repository at [https://github.com/MacKLess/asylum_zork.git](https://github.com/MacKLess/asylum_zork.git)
 * Ensure you have Postgres installed and running ([instructions here](https://www.learnhowtoprogram.com/ruby/ruby-database-basics/installing-postgres-7fb0cff7-a0f5-4b61-a0db-8a928b9f67ef))